SomeUkrainianUser/miniature-octo-barnacle/README.md

 # miniature-octo-barnacle
-# soon there will be some project
+# project is now here
+# its some os, now its only show you the text